MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/sample-import-files-web-resources.md

 The sample code included in the SDK download package includes the following files required by this sample:

 **ImportJob.xml**
  This file provides data about the Web Resource records that will be created.
-For each file it contains the following data:
+For each file, it contains the following data:

 - **path:** The path to each file from the FilesToImport folder.
 - **displayName:** The display name for the Web resource.